radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ## Alerts

 For SaaS deployments, alerts can be managed from the Environment Operations Center.
 For details on configuring notification channel integrations for alerts, see: [Alerts](/../../eoc/latest/admin/integrations/manage-integrations/)

+There are also default standard alerts that can be managed from the Classic Control Panel > Settings > Monitoring > Standard Alerts.
+These alerts are also supported for Self-managed deployments.
+For details see: [Alerts Configured in Classic Control Panel](./alerts.md)